Avalonia: Extent

-Avalonia is the largest of the peri-Gondwanan terranes, a series of continental blocks that more or less simultaneously broke off the margins of the southern supercontinent Gondwana and therefore share an early Paleozoic marine fauna.
-They were pulled northward and eventually collided to form the Appalachian, Caledonide, and Variscan orogens.
-West Avalonia, in North America, stretches from New England to Atlantic Canada, and East Avalonia, in Europe, from southern Britain to Brabant.
+Avalonia is the largest of the peri-Gondwanan terranes, a series of continental blocks that more or less simultaneously broke off the northern margin of Gondwana and therefore share an early Paleozoic marine fauna.
+They migrated northward.
+Eventually Western Avalonia was accreted to Laurentia (the proto North American tectonic plate) in the Acadian orogeny and Eastern Avalonia was accreted to Baltica (the proto European plate) in the Caledonian orogeny.